 "There's one more thing I should tell you about this mission, Captain," said Deader.

-"And what would that be?" said Mal, who'd heard more than he wanted to know.
+"And what would that be?" sighed Mal, who'd heard more than he wanted to know.

 "This mission isn't risky just because Chen is a scientist with all sorts of defense secrets ..."

-"I think you should know, Captain, that Chen is also the adopted son of the Prime Minister himself."
+The group waited."I think you should know, Captain, that Chen is the son of the Prime Minister."